ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 * April: Migration of purchased nodes and storage from Farnam to McCleary
 * June 1st: Access to Farnam login and OnDemand nodes disabled
 	* Compute service charges on McCleary commons partitions begin
-* July 13: /gpfs/ysm will no longer be available from McCleary
+* July 13: /gpfs/ysm no longer be available

 ### Ruddle

 * April: Migration of purchased nodes from Ruddle to McCleary
 * June 1st: Official Farnam retirement date, and beginning of compute service charges on McCleary commons partitions.
 Jobs in the ycga partitions will always be exempt from compute service charge.
-* July 24th: We will turn off access to Ruddle login and OnDemand nodes
+* July 24th: Access to Ruddle login and OnDemand nodes disabled

 ## Accounts

 Most Farnam and Ruddle users who have been active in the last year have accounts automatically created on McCleary for them and have received an email to that effect.
 All other users who conduct life sciences research can request an account using our [Account Request form](https://research.computing.yale.edu/support/hpc/account-request).

-As McCleary has entered production state, we will no longer be creating new Farnam or Ruddle accounts.
-All new accounts in existing Farnam groups will be created for McCleary only.

 !!! warning
 	Check which group your new McCleary account is associated with and make sure that matches your expection.